What Actually Is Menopause?

 Factors that promote inflammaging:

-Alcohol: The only “benefit” is the first drink, which promotes a false sense of relaxation by dimming brain activity.
-After that, it disrupts sleep, hormones and liver function
+Alcohol: The only benefit is felt in the first drink, which promotes a false sense of relaxation by dimming brain activity.
+After that, alcohol disrupts sleep, hormones and liver function

-Too much eating and non-nutrient dense foods: Takeaways, pre-packaged meals and the standard western diet
+Too much eating and non-nutrient dense foods: takeaways, pre-packaged meals and the standard western diet including sugar, meat and dairy products

-Long-term fasting: Extreme restriction can raise cortisol and stress the body
+Long-term fasting or under-eating: extreme restriction can raise cortisol and stress the body

 Obesity and weight gain